apache/nuttx/configs/samd20-xplained/README.txt

        This is clearly some issue with initializing, un-initializing, and then re-initializing.
 If you want to fix this, patches are quite welcome.

-    4. If the LCD1 module is connected to the SAM4L Xplained Pro, then support for the SLCDt can be enabled by making the following changes to the configuration:

-       System Type -> AT91SAM3/4 Peripheral Support
-         CONFIG_SAM34_LCDCA=y

-       System Type -> AT91SAM3/4 Clock Configuration
-         CONFIG_SAM34_OSC32K=y

-       Board Selection -> Board-Specific Options -> SAM4L Xplained Pro Modules CONFIG_SAM4L_XPLAINED_SLCD1MODULE=y

-       Device Drivers
-         CONFIG_LCD=y
-         CONFIG_LCD_MAXCONTRAST=63

-       Library Routines -> Non-standard Library Support
-         CONFIG_LIB_SLCDCODEC=y

-       The SLCD example can be enabled to verify the SLCD:

-       Application Configuration -> Examples
-         CONFIG_EXAMPLES_SLCD=y
-         CONFIG_EXAMPLES_SLCD_DEVNAME="/dev/slcd"
-         CONFIG_EXAMPLES_SLCD_BUFSIZE=64

-       Application Configuration -> NSH Library
-         CONFIG_NSH_ARCHINIT=y

-       NOTE:  In order to use the segment LCD you *must* open the VLCD_A and VLCD_BC jumpers or the SLD will not be powered!